Neurodiversity in the Arts Symposium

 • Live-captioning for all presentations and discussions will be provided by a CART specialist.

-• All presentations and discussions will be recorded and uploaded to the symposium video platform within 48 hours, and will be accessible to all registered attendees via a private link.
+• All presentations and discussions will be recorded and uploaded to the symposium video platform during the week of the 18th of November, and will be accessible to all registered attendees via a private link.

-• Recorded videos available on the symposium video platform will be captioned by a CART specialist.
+• Recorded videos available on the symposium video platform will include captions and transcripts.

 22 November – Onsite sessions